All About the Lisbon Seedless Lemon Tree

 Lisbon lemons are known for their bright yellow, oval-shaped fruits with a slightly glossy texture.
 They have a tart and tangy flavor, making them excellent for culinary purposes.
 The juice from Lisbon lemons is commonly used in cooking, baking, beverages, and for adding a zesty kick to dishes.
 The peel of Lisbon lemons is also fragrant and can be used for zesting and flavoring.

-Growing a Semi-Dwarf Lisbon Lemon tree is a rewarding experience, especially if you have limited outdoor space or live in a colder climate.
+Growing a Semi-Dwarf Lisbon Seedless Lemon tree is a rewarding experience, especially if you have limited outdoor space or live in a colder climate.
 Here are some steps to grow a Lisbon lemon tree in a pot:

-1. Select the Right Starter Pot: For a primo sized Lisbon lemon tree, choose a well-draining pot with a diameter of at least 10-14” inches.
+1. Select the Right Starter Pot: For a primo sized Lisbon seedless lemon tree, choose a well-draining pot with a diameter of at least 10-14” inches.
 Ensure the pot has lots of drainage holes at the bottom to prevent waterlogging.

 2. Potting Mix: Use a well-draining potting mix like our DIY Primo Potting Mix for citrus trees.
 This will provide good aeration and drainage.